 - Offer a closing argument

 The defense will have the same opportunities to make an opening statement, call or cross-examine witnesses, offer evidence, and present a closing statement.
+For more information about arbitration hearings, contact John Foy & Associates to get legal counsel.

 The Decision

 The arbitrator will likely need time to review the information provided by each side.
-Depending on the complexities of the case, this review can take hours or days.
+Depending on the severity of the case, this review can take hours or days.
 Typically, arbitrators render decisions within several days of the arbitration session.

 When arbitration is “binding,” the arbitrator’s decision cannot be appealed.
 If arbitration is “non-binding,” the arbitrator’s decision is not enforceable by law and may be seen as advisory.
 The parties can reject the decision and take the case to trial.